-Dr Kathryn Geldard lives in Australia spending time writing between her home close to the city and her mountain retreat.
-Inspired by the words of Aldous Huxley she says this about herself.
+Dr Kathryn Geldard lives in Australia spending time writing, between her home close to the city and her mountain retreat.

-For a long time, I had thought that I ought to open myself up and become what in fact I have always been from the beginning.
-For too long I have held some ideal image of myself, and over the years have magnified it and, even though it fell short of my fantasy, proceeded to idolise it anyway.
-I now come to realise that worshipping a fragment, as if it were the whole generally results in disaster and explains my experience of life which was as if I had been walking on a tightrope.
-If I didn’t fall one way I fell the other, and each had been equally treacherous.
-But I somehow kept going on this knife-edge being aware of the dangers and doing my best to keep out of them.
+All her life she had held some ideal image of herself.
+One that she had assembled from the expectations and consequences of her early years.
+Over time she had magnified it; gave it authority and, even though it fell short of her fantasy, had proceeded to idolise it anyway.
+She now had come to realise that worshipping a fragment, as if it were the whole, generally resulted in disaster and explained how her experience of life was one of walking on a tightrope.
+If she didn’t fall one way, she fell the other, and each had been equally treacherous.
+She somehow kept going on this knife-edge, being aware of the dangers and doing her best to keep out of them.

 She eventually discovered the universal law that states, the more we try doing the same thing, in the same way, the worse we do the thing.
 Perseverance furthers but the harder she tried to live the circus life, the worse it became.

 With pen poised she begins again believing her art and storytelling is a way of discovery.
 Of course.
 She always started again, but this time she’ll be ready if something, or someone tries to stop her.